An Introduction to groff

 1.lp 2.(c 3.b "BOOK ONE - The Romantic Egotist" 4.)c 5.
 6.sp 2 7.
 8.lp 9.b "CHAPTER 1."
 10Amory, Son of Beatrice 11.
 12.lp 13Amory Blaine inherited from his mother every trait, except the 14stray inexpressible few, that made him worth while.
 His father, 15an ineffectual, inarticulate man with a taste for Byron and a 16habit of drowsing over the Encyclopedia Britannica, grew wealthy 17at thirty through the death of two elder brothers, successful 18Chicago brokers, and in the first flush of feeling that the world 19was his, went to Bar Harbor and met Beatrice O'Hara.
 20. 21In consequence, Stephen Blaine handed down to posterity his height of 22just under six feet and his tendency to waver at crucial moments, these 23two abstractions appearing in his son Amory.
 24. 25For many years he hovered in the background of his family's life, an 26unassertive figure with a face half-obliterated by lifeless, silky hair, 27continually occupied in ``taking care'' of his wife, continually harassed 28by the idea that he didn't and couldn't understand her.
 29.pp 30But Beatrice Blaine!
 31. 32There was a woman!
 33. 34Early pictures taken on her father's estate at Lake Geneva, Wisconsin, or in 35Rome at the Sacred Heart Convent--an educational extravagance that in her youth 36was only for the daughters of the exceptionally wealthy-showed the exquisite 37delicacy of her features, the consummate art and simplicity of her clothes.
 38. 39A brilliant education she had--her youth passed in renaissance glory, she was 40versed in the latest gossip of the Older Roman Families; known by name as a 41fabulously wealthy American girl to Cardinal Vitori and Queen Margherita and 42more subtle celebrities that one must have had some culture even to have heard 43of.
 44. 45She learned in England to prefer whiskey and soda to wine, and her small talk 46was broadened in two senses during a winter in Vienna.
 47. 48All in all Beatrice O'Hara absorbed the sort of education that will be quite 49impossible ever again; a tutelage measured by the number of things and people 50one could be contemptuous of and charming about; a culture rich in all arts and 51traditions, barren of all ideas, in the last of those days when the great 52gardener clipped the inferior roses to produce one perfect bud.
 53.pp

 And there we have it!
 Obviously, we’ve barely scratched the surface of roff, and I intend to write a few more articles about it to further explore its features, but this should be enough to get you started!
 You now know enough roff to handle most non-technical writing tasks, like simple school papers.
-In the next article on this topic, we’ll expand that idea, and develop an APA formatted paper using nothing but groff, so stay tuned for that if you’re interested!
+You also know how to find the manual pages for the different macro packages, which should give you most of what you need to know to use them.

 Unfortunately, time has not been kind to roff, and there aren’t a lot of resources that I’ve been able to track down on it outside of those man pages.
 However, here are a few other sources that I did track down that might be of interest.